 - Create a basic plan for how Ad Manager inventory units, such as ad units and key-values, correspond to your website or mobile app inventory.
 The goal is to ensure that every sales scenario, targeting profile, and reporting requirement can be met through the proposed structure.

 - Validate your network design by testing it against the targeting, reporting, and other business requirements you gathered.

 Develop a thorough test plan to ensure that your technical and business requirements are met and validated.
 If necessary, build and configure a testing environment.

-Develop a launch plan to transition your site to DFP tags.
-Decide whether you'll switch to DFP's forecasting immediately, which means using DFP for 28 days before forecasting has a complete data set, or whether to pre-tag your site to build forecasts before you launch.
+Develop a launch plan to transition your site to Ad Manager tags.
+Decide whether you'll switch to Ad Manager's forecasting immediately, which means waiting long enough for the forecasting system to get a complete data set, or whether to pre-tag your site to build forecasts before you launch.